What is token vesting?

 Shields early investors against market swings and price drops;

-Reduces market exploitation, eliminating buyers interested in pumps and dumps scams;
+Reduces market manipulation, eliminating buyers interested in pumps and dumps scams;

-Offers token stability reducing the possibility of massive selling;
+Offers token stability reducing the possibility of massive sell-off;

 Loyalty and commitment to the project.